openharmony/docs/en/device-dev/driver/driver-peripherals-audio-des.md

 # Audio Driver Overview<a name="section1000"></a>

 A multimedia system is an indispensable part in Internet of Things (IoT) devices.
-Audio is an important module of the multimedia system, and building an audio driver model is particularly important in development.
+Audio is an important module of the multimedia system, and building an audio driver model is particularly important in device development.

-This document describes the audio driver architecture and functional components and how to develop the audio driver based on the Hardware Driver Foundation (HDF).
-Chip vendors can develop their own drivers and Hardware abstraction layer (HAL) API invocation based on the driver architecture.
+This document describes the audio driver architecture and functional modules and how to develop audio drivers based on the Hardware Driver Foundation (HDF).
+Chip vendors can develop their own drivers and invocation of Hardware Abstraction Layer (HAL) APIs  based on the driver architecture.